Background

 The Process

-I found the research process gave me a lot to work with when there are so many different airline booking sites and so many good and bad examples of how to structure and design this complex process.
-Analysing all the data was where everything came together and I was pleased to see some patterns arise where I knew to focus on in the design process.
-The design itself was greatly helped by hand-sketching out multiple variations of ideas before using Figma to design the prototype.
+The research process provided valuable insights, especially given the large number of airline booking sites and the many examples—both good and bad—of how to structure and design this complex process.
+Analysing all the data helped bring everything together, and I was pleased to see patterns emerge, which guided my focus during the design phase.
+The design process itself was greatly aided by hand-sketching multiple variations of ideas before moving on to Figma to create the prototype.

 The Results

-I am satisfied that my product tested well in the final stages and am delighted to have created a product that functions and is easy to use.
-In reflection, the final usability tests I conducted at the design stage were the most valuable in telling me what was working well and what improvements I could make.
+I am satisfied with how my product performed during the final stages of testing, and I’m delighted to have created a product that functions well and is easy to use.
+Reflecting on the process, I found that the final usability tests conducted at the design stage were the most valuable, revealing both what worked well and what could be improved.

-In the future, I hope to expand on the research stages to gather an even bigger set of data to work with and I think in hindsight for future projects the affinity diagram would be improved when done with stakeholders or other designers on the team.
+In the future, I hope to expand the research stages to gather an even larger set of data to work with.
+Additionally, I believe the affinity diagram would be even more effective if conducted with stakeholders or other designers on the team.